 Non-residents and capital gains tax

-Capital gains tax (CGT) generally only applies if you are resident in the UK.
-However, in certain circumstances you can also be liable if you sell an asset while non-resident in the UK.
-The guidance here applies to those who are domiciled in the UK.
-If you are not domiciled, you should seek professional advice.
+Capital gains tax generally only applies if you are resident in the UK.
+However, in certain circumstances you can also be liable if you sell an asset while non-UK resident for tax purposes.

 Content on this page: